akbarxie/testGitOf/readme.txt

-git has mutable index called index oh my stupid boss is still perfer SVN after add remote github->this is for push to github creating a new branch is quick
+git has mutable index called index oh my stupid boss is still perfer SVN after add remote github->this is for push to github creating a new branch is quick this chang is for reset head creating a new branch is quick AND simple